 Take heart, you will get through this.

 Having your heart broken over a relationship is going to hurt.
-You could lose your appetite.
-You could lose your desire to do much of anything but lay in bed and ache.
-You may feel shortness of breath from crying.
-Your ribs may ache.
-Your eyes may swell.
+You could lose your appetite, as well as your your desire to do much of anything but lay in bed and ache.
+It is possible that you may experience shortness of breath from crying.
+Your ribs may ache and your eyes may swell.
 It’s almost like your heart will burst.
 Confusion might rule your brain.
 You might feel as bad as you have ever felt.
 It seems no one can help you.
 But you will get through this.These intense symptoms begin to subside a little bit at a time, just not soon enough for you.
 The problem is you may be letting this one event blind you so you cannot see the good things happening in your life.
 Like the old retro song goes, “I can see clearly now the rain is gone.”
 There is a reason there are so many songs written about a broken heart.
 Consider the tens of millions who have gone through what you’re experiencing.
 They made it and so will you.
 So take heart and hold on.